weijie-tan3/mcp-trino/README.md

 ### Claude Desktop

-To use with [Claude Desktop](https://claude.ai/desktop), edit your Claude configuration file:
+To use with [Claude Desktop](https://claude.ai/desktop), the easiest way is to use the install script which will automatically configure it for you.
+Alternatively, you can manually edit your Claude configuration file:

 - macOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
 - Windows: `%APPDATA%\Claude\claude_desktop_config.json`
+- Linux: `~/.config/Claude/claude_desktop_config.json`

 ```json
 {